elukuro/100DaysOfCodeCount/README.md

-### Tools to preview tweet of user with #100daysofcode hashtag to preview their progress
+### Tools to preview montly data of tweet with #100daysofcode hashtag to preview their progress

 ### how to setup:
 ```